Defxult/reactionmenu/README.md

 ## Notice
 With the end of discord.py, this branch will permanently stay at `v2.0.4`.
 This branch will not be maintained and it's sole purpose is so users still have access to the old code if they wish to use it.
+The code here is dependent on discord.py & dislash.py, and both libraries are now archived.
 If you wish to install this branch, you can do so with the following:
 ```
 $ pip install git+https://github.com/Defxult/reactionmenu@discord-and-dislash
 ```